Chashm-e-Afreen/aruuz-gah-frontend/readme.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Aruuz Gah is a web application with a modern UI design that can analyse the meter of Urdu couplets, pinpoint errors and suggest fixes for lines that do not conform to a standard meter.
+Aruuz Gah is a web application featuring a modern responsive UI that can analyse the meter of Urdu couplets, pinpoint errors and suggest fixes for lines that do not conform to a standard meter.
 Aruuz refers to the system of scansion for Urdu and Persian poetry.
 It uses a self-devised binary encoding to represent the stresses of individual letters.
 The algorithm has been scrupulously crafted paying special attention to the needs and oft-repeated mistakes of beginners in mind.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 Just clone the project and open index.html in a browser.